mykelalvis/FT/Traveller/WORKING/Mongoose/JTAS/Journal of the Travellers' Aid Society Volume 10/JTAS_-_Volume_10_May24.md

 Psionic communication is less useful than many non-Zhodani might imagine.
-Instant, undetectable and totally secure communication is easy over distances of a few kilometres and telepaths are common in the Zhodani armed forces.
-However, large warships need to remain many kilometres apart even when operating as a squadron and communication over greater distances is tiring for the telepaths involved.
-With a maximum range of about 50,000 kilometres telepathy is not useful in assisting with targeting or guiding weapons.
+Instant, undetectable and totally secure communication is easy over distances of a few kilometers and telepaths are common in the Zhodani armed forces.
+However, large warships need to remain many kilometers apart even when operating as a squadron and communication over greater distances is tiring for the telepaths involved.
+With a maximum range of about 50,000 kilometers telepathy is not useful in assisting with targeting or guiding weapons.

 The advantages provided by telepathic communication are still